Dynamical Similarity in Multisymplectic Field Theory: Multicontact Formulation of Classical Field Theories

-in which we have introduced the Hamiltonian function $H: \mathcal{S}^*\rightarrow \mathbb{R}$, related to the Lagrangian energy function according to $E_L=\mathcal{FL}^* H$.
+in which the Hamiltonian $H: \mathcal{S}^*\rightarrow \mathbb{R}$ is related to the Lagrangian energy function via $E_L=\mathcal{FL}^* H$.
 When studying the reduction of multisymplectic field theories to their frictional multicontact counterparts, it will be of benefit to work with the following 1-forms

 The dissipation form for action-dependent field theories within the Hamiltonian formalism is given by